f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 https://support.f5.com/csp/article/K8153.

-More details on each optic can be found in the F5 Platforms Accessories WebUIde:
+More details on each optic can be found in the F5 Platforms Accessories webUIde:

 https://techdocs.f5.com/en-us/hw-platforms/f5-plat-accessories.html